Skip to main content

 UnknownTelcoUseCaseException

-Denotes that the SIM operator is of use-case that is unknown to Utiq.
+Indicates that the SIM operator belongs to a use case that is unknown to Utiq.

 MnoUrlNotFoundException

-Denotes that mobile MNO URL was not found.
+Indicates that the mobile MNO URL was not found.

 DataValueNotFoundException